About Dorcas Moyo - Pindula, Local Knowledge

 Background

-Dorcas was born in Goromonzi and is the third born in a family of six.
+Born in Goromonzi in 1981, Dorcas is the third born in a family of six - four girls and two boys.

+She is married to Frank Moyo and together the couple has six children.[1]

+Dorcas said her father was a strict disciplinarian "who would not take any prisoners home for a slight misdemeanour."

 Education